 This section introduces the “Senior Project Website: Version 5” pertinent document information.
-First a problem definition is given regarding the problem statement being addressed in this version.
+First, a problem definition is given regarding the problem statement being addressed in this version.
 The system scope will be expounded upon with regards to how the scope this version will reach.
 Pertinent particular definitions, acronyms, and abbreviations used in this document will be defined here as well.
-Finally an overview of the entire document will be included for ease of navigability.
+Finally, an overview of the entire document will be included for ease of navigability.